-The CFAI Aquitaine [Centre de Formation d'Apprentis de l'Industrie] is a french training centre dedicated to apprentices, apprentices aged from 16 to 30, their industrial carieers and expertise.
+The CFAI Aquitaine [Centre de Formation d'Apprentis de l'Industrie] is a French training centre dedicated to apprentices, aged from 16 to 30, their industrial careers and expertise.

-The training lasts 3 years depending on the specialisation and the intended level of qualification.
+The training lasts 3 years depending on the specialization and the intended level of qualification.

 Since its establishment, more than 5 000 students have passed their degree from the French National Education system or a French University, or have successfully obtained an Engineering Master's Degree, and went on to follow their career plan.